lulzypher/CyberWar-Stories/README.md

 Message◦master G

+Cryptographic Keys
+In the XRP Ledger, a digital signature authorizes a transaction to do a specific set of actions.
+Only signed transactions can be submitted to the network and included in a validated ledger.

+To make a digital signature, you use a cryptographic key pair associated with the transaction's sending account.
+A key pair may be generated using any of the XRP Ledger's supported cryptographic signing algorithms.
+A key pair can be used as a master key pair, regular key pair or a member of a signer list, regardless of what algorithm was used to generate it.

+Warning: It is important to maintain proper security over your cryptographic keys.
+Digital signatures are the only way of authorizing transactions in the XRP Ledger, and there is no privileged administrator who can undo or reverse any transactions after they have applied.
+If someone else knows the seed or private key of your XRP Ledger account, that person can create digital signatures to authorize any transaction the same as you could.

+Generating Keys
+Many client libraries and applications can generate a key pair suitable for use with the XRP Ledger.
+However, you should only use keypairs that were generated with devices and software you trust.
+Compromised applications can expose your secret to malicious users who can then send transactions from your account later.

+Key Components
+A cryptographic key pair is a private key and a public key that are connected mathematically through a key derivation process.
+Each key is a number; the private key should be chosen using a strong source of randomness.
+The cryptographic signing algorithm defines the key derivation process and sets constraints on the numbers that can be cryptographic keys.

+When dealing with the XRP Ledger, you may also use some related values such as a passphrase, seed, account ID, or address.

  The domain of g(x) is the set of all real numbers.
 Also, g(g(x)) is defined for the set of all real numbers.
  The x-axis and y-axis are axes in the Cartesian coordinate system A Cartesian coordinate system (UK: /kɑːˈtiːzjən/, US: /kɑːrˈtiʒən/) in a plane is a coordinate system that specifies each point uniquely by a pair of numerical coordinates, which are the signed distances to the point from two fixed perpendicular oriented lines, measured in the same unit of length.
 Each reference line is called a coordinate axis or just axis (plural axes) of the system, and the point where they meet is its origin, at ordered pair (0, 0).
 The coordinates can also be defined as the positions of the perpendicular projections of the point onto the two axes, expressed as signed distances from the origin.